Diabetic Kidney Disease (DKD) - CLBS201

 Our Approach: CLBS201

-Caladrius is planning a clinical study of CLBS201, a CD34+ cell investigational product for administration into the renal arteries, to improve or slow the decline of renal function in diabetic patients with CKD who exhibit rapidly progressive disease.
+Caladrius initiated a Phase 1 open-label, proof-of-concept study of CLBS201, a CD34+ cell investigational product for administration into the renal arteries, to improve or slow the decline of renal function in diabetic patients with CKD who exhibit rapidly progressive disease.
 Progressive kidney failure is associated with attrition of the microcirculation of the kidney.
 (9-11) Preclinical studies in kidney disease and injury models have demonstrated that protection or replenishment of the microcirculation results in improved kidney function.
-(12-16) A proof of concept, randomized, placebo-controlled study is being developed with initiation targeted for the 2nd half of 2021.
+(12-16)

 Scientific Rationale of CLBS201 Trial